lchyeon0123/ssumanoid/README.md

+The robot motion exists as follows.

+1. Walk forward and walk left and right

+2. a left-right turn

+3. Grabbing a milk pack

+4. Raising the robot's arms

+5. Going up and down the stairs

 In the object search mode, the screen is divided into 9 compartments and then the object is determined.
 The position of the robot was controlled so that the object was located at 5 and 8.
 <img src="https://github.com/lchyeon0123/kairos_project/assets/99176235/dece3a34-74e5-44a5-93a2-a7fa9253fda2" width="400" height="200">